 Don’t Move, Just Link

 First, Capture One is just creating a link to an image in an album, it does not move it on the disk, it does not make a copy.
-Second, as a result, an image can reside into multiple albums at the same time.
+Second, as a result, an image can reside in multiple albums at the same time.
 Third, you can put images from different folders in one album.
 Fourth and last, adjusting an image in an album is like adjusting the original.
-Because there are not real ‘copies’, adjusting one is adjusting all in both the originating folder as well as in all albums the images resides in.
+Because there are not real ‘copies’, adjusting one is adjusting all in both the originating folder as well as in all albums the images reside in.